Nursing Diagnosis and Nursing Intervention for Leukemia

 Expected outcomes:

-- b.
-Participate in daily activities according to ability level
+- Participate in daily activities according to ability level

 Nursing Intervention for Leukemia